JeroenDeDauw/GitHub/README.md

 #### Enhancements

+* Compatibility with the latest version of the GitHub API has been added
-* PSR-0 based autoloading is now used
+* PSR-4 based autoloading is now used
 * The ParserHooks library is now used for the github parser hook
 * Additional tests have been added